trusted-programming/cfmt/README.md

-# cfmt - Format output without Rust code segment in binary
+# cfmt - Format output without Rust code segment in binary to reduce the ultimate binary size

 Restricted on embedded systems, the goal of `cfmt` is to reduce the ultimate binary size.
 With `cfmt`, one could avoid the uses of Rust format print